open-contracting-extensions/ocds_medicines_extension/README.md

 ### One active ingredient

-This is an [example](https://api.mercadopublico.cl/APISOCDS/ocds/tender/734-82-LP14) of an item of a drug procurement process in Chile, and its modeling in the extension.
+This is an [example](https://www.mercadopublico.cl/Procurement/Modules/RFB/DetailsAcquisition.aspx?qs=OE1kSVnLUBVxS5IkXPNLRQ==) (see item 3) and the [OCDS version](https://api.mercadopublico.cl/APISOCDS/ocds/tender/734-82-LP14) of an item of a drug procurement process in Chile, and its modeling in the extension.

 Description | Minimum dispensing unit
 --|--